Tejas-Jadhav2003/Techcenter-Project-Using-Asp.Net-MVC/README.md

 - **Customer Management**: Manage customer details and interactions to improve service.
 - **Inventory Management**: Keep track of available mobile products and stock levels.
 - **Sales Transactions**: Process and record sales transactions, with the ability to view transaction histories.
+- **Bill Generation**: Generate bills for customer purchases and store bill details for future reference.

 ---